Compiled by the Road Trip Alberta team

 1. “Explore Alberta” by Natalie Hyde

 This light-hearted, humorous guide to Alberta is a great intro to this fun-filled province.
 It covers the people, environment, foods, cultures and history of the region.
 The book is part of the ‘Great Canadian Roadtrip’ series, so you can find inspiration for other provinces too!

 World traveler Robin Esrock explores all of the best things to explore in Canada.
 His years of exploring have created a list of food, culture, history and ‘quirky Canadiana’ – including exploring the Badlands of Alberta!
-Check out our own Badlands road trip guide here.
+Robin also has an “Alberta Edition” available only on the Kindle.

 Follow the 10,000-mile journey of John Steinbeck as he re-discovers America.
 There are many heartfelt and surprising moments that will make you want to go out on an adventure of your own, making this one of the ultimate road trip books.